nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The `CONTACT_NAME` parameter refers to the full name of the contact.

 * There are 2 special tags `prof` and `ta`.
 Contacts with either of these tags will be classified as professor or ta respectively.
 Users are not allowed to tag a contact as both `prof` and `ta`.
+Hence, if your professor is also your ta, only the
+ `prof` tag should be used.

 </div>